-HEC Liège applies the European system of transfer and accumulation of credits for the recognition of courses between teaching establishments (ECTS).
-For a description of this system, consult the site of the European Commission.
+HEC Liège applies the European system of transfer and accumulation of credits for the recognition of courses (ECTS).
+For a description of this system, please visit the website of the European Commission.

 Students must ensure that: